seek-oss/playroom/README.md

 };
 ```

-If you need to customise the [parser options](https://github.com/styleguidist/react-docgen-typescript#options), you can provide a `reactDocgenTypescriptConfig` option in `playroom.config.js`.
+If you need to customise the [parser options](https://github.com/styleguidist/react-docgen-typescript#options), you can set the `reactDocgenTypescriptConfig` property in your `playroom.config.js`.

 For example: